A note from the editor:

 Allow me to introduce myself…

-I’m Tiffany.
+I’m Rune.
 A writer and photographer, whose hometown is a small place in the suburbs of Detroit.
 I was always taking pictures growing up, from a very young age.
 I’d be about 6, walking around our apartment complex, photographing clouds, trees, and gas stains, because I liked the colors.
 I still have a lot of those photos in boxes…

 When I was somewhere around 11, I started devoting all of my time to capturing the best possible images of imaginary friends in Pokemon Snap, and printing off corresponding stickers.
 Ah, the 90’s… A lonely kid, I always found comfort in music.